 \section{Localized eigenstates}

-In the present section, we give all the localized states with the null element at the origin.
-We start from the ones localized on the $N$th generation, go onto the ones localized on the $N$th and $(N-1)$th generations, and finally generalize the argument.
+In this section, we list all localized states with the null element at the origin.
+We start with the ones localized on the $N$th generation, then move to the ones localized on the $N$th and $(N-1)$th generations, and finally generalize the argument.